 The Sydney Law Review's Before the High Court column provides a forum for some of Australia's leading academics to comment on cases awaiting hearing by the High Court of Australia.

-For further information or to submit a proposal for the Editorial Board's consideration, please email the Sydney Law Review.
+View our Before the High Court Author Guide for further information before submitting a proposal for the Editorial Board’s consideration by email to the Sydney Law Review.

 You can access the archives of the Before the High Court column on the AustLII website.